Overview of PM Today

 In the 21st century, the secret of that same professional community is to have no secrets.
 In the face of turbulent social contexts, it assumes that expertise, frameworks, and security are necessary for successful projects, but not sufficient.
 As a result, the today's practice has become more transparent, more collaborative, more values-driven, and, arguably, more productive.
 In a word, it has become "social".

 Based on innovations in organizational governance, software development, and systems theory, project management today aims to engage an ever-wider spectrum of stakeholders, and to nurture teams that can build quality deliverables quickly, no matter how turbulent things get in and around the work.
 Managing projects has become a high-profile team sport, not unlike professional soccer.
 It has become a collaborative systems practice.
-Here you will have it: that practice, in a nutshell, but complete – for your continued learning – with references to the PMBOK® Guide and to other authoritative sources.
+Here you will have it: that practice, in a nutshell, but complete – for your continued learning – with references to the PMBOK® Guide, Scrum Guide and other authoritative sources.

 Organizations in any economic sector with